 How Does the Census Bureau Count People Experiencing Homelessness?

-For the first time, you'll be able to respond to the census online!
+For the first time, you'll be able to respond to the census online, by phone, or by mail.
 Sign up for the latest news and updates.

 ROAM makes it easier for government officials, community leaders, and businesses to start planning their outreach for the 2020 Census.
 The tool provides guidance, taken from the Census Bureau’s American Community Survey, about areas that have been hard to count.